jballands/united/README.md

 6. In [AWS](https://console.aws.amazon.com/console/home?region=us-east-1), go
 to AWS Lambda and for both Lambda functions:

-    a.
-Under the "Code" tab, under "Environment variables", create a new variable whose key is `ACCESS_TOKEN` and whose value is your access token.
+    1. Under the "Code" tab, under "Environment variables", create a new variable whose key is `ACCESS_TOKEN` and whose value is your access token.

-    b.
-Tick the "Enable encryption helpers" box.
+    2. Tick the "Enable encryption helpers" box.
 Under "Encryption key", choose an appropriate KWS key, then choose "Encrypt".
 If you don't have a key, you will need to access AWS IAM to make one.

-    c.
-If this is the `united-alert` Lambda function, create a second variable whose key is `KICK_LAMBDA_NAME` and whose value is the ARN of your `united-kick` Lambda function.
+    3. If this is the `united-alert` Lambda function, create a second variable whose key is `KICK_LAMBDA_NAME` and whose value is the ARN of your `united-kick` Lambda function.

-    d.
-Choose "Save".
+    4. Choose "Save".

 ### Test